ReinhardFrie/blueprints/Splunk-BP/README.md

 - Set the file descriptors to 65535
 - Set the hostname to the SERVER_NAME specified as input (runtime variable)

-The BP then downloads the Splunk 7.1.2 community edition posted on the Splunk website that comes with a 60-day evaluation license.
+The BP then downloads the Splunk 7.3 edition posted on the Splunk website that comes with a 60-day evaluation license.
 It installs Splunk in /opt folder from this binary and sets up the initial admin password as the ADMIN_PASSWORD entered by the user (runtime variable).
 It starts the Splunk server (silent install) with the right folder/user permissions